AaronReer/AaronReer/README.md

 - 👋 Hi, I’m @AaronReer
 - 👀 I’m interested in neuroimaging, data science and machine learning techniques
 - 🌱 I’m currently learning about containerized solutions
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on solutions to standardised data storage and analysis scripts
 - 📫 How to reach me Reera@students.uni-marburg.de

 <!---